ObjectForesight: Predicting Future 3D Object Trajectories from Human Videos: Experiments

+We use our curated dataset from EpicKitchen for the main experiments.
+We also conducted further experiments with the HOT3D-Clips~\cite{banerjee2024hot3d} dataset that includes larger object motion and precise groundtruth but collected in a lab setting.
+Motion statistics, along with the mean and standard deviation, of the object translation and rotation in the trajectories from both datasets can be seen in Fig.~\ref{fig:motion_stats}. \\

-We curate a large-scale collection of object-centric 3D motion trajectories from egocentric videos using an automated eight-stage pipeline (Table~\ref{tab:curation_stats}).
+\textbf{Curated EpicKitchen Dataset Details.} We curate a large-scale collection of object-centric 3D motion trajectories from egocentric videos using an automated eight-stage pipeline (Fig.~\ref{fig:curation_stats}).
 From \textbf{76K} EPIC-Kitchens action segments, we retain \textbf{72K} short clips ($\leq$10s) with visible hands to ensure the presence of interactions.
 Object masks and 2D tracks are obtained using SAM2, yielding \textbf{229K} raw tracks before quality filtering reduces them to \textbf{112K}.
 Using TRELLIS, we reconstruct \textbf{71K} object meshes and obtain \textbf{59K} pose-aligned tracks.
-Sliding-window extraction produces \textbf{3.06M} raw (3+8)-step 3D trajectories, which are further filtered to \textbf{2.07M} high-quality trajectories used for training and evaluation.
+Sliding-window extraction produces \textbf{3.06M} raw (3+8)-step 3D trajectories, which are further filtered to \textbf{2.07M} high-quality trajectories, each consisting of a 0.13s window, used for training and evaluation. \\